Mochi: Aligning Pre-training and Inference for Efficient Graph Foundation Models via Meta-Learning: GFM Task Unification and Pitfalls of Restricted Prototype Readouts

+Prototype classifiers with inner-product scores place pairwise decision boundaries through the origin: for classes $i$ and $j$, the boundary is $\{z : \langle z, p_i-p_j\rangle = 0\}$.
+Thus, predictions depend not only on the relative geometry of the classes, but also on the global position of the embedding cloud.
+If all embeddings are translated, pairwise distances, affine separability, and inter-centroid separations remain unchanged, yet the origin-anchored boundary does not move with the data.
+A task that remains linearly separable can therefore become unclassifiable by this readout.

+\begin{remark}[Translation sensitivity of origin-anchored prototypes] Let $\mathcal{Z}=\{z_1,\ldots,z_n\}\subset\mathbb{R}^{d_z}$ with labels $y_1,\ldots,y_n\in[C]$, and let $t\in\mathbb{R}^{d_z}$.
+Under the translation $z_i' = z_i + t$, prototype differences are invariant, $p_i' - p_j' = p_i - p_j$, so the prototype boundary remains anchored at the origin while the data cloud shifts by $t$.
+Its position relative to the data is then governed by the embedding mean rather than by task geometry, motivating centering remedies used in few-shot image classification~\citep{wang2019simpleshot,hou2022closer}. \end{remark}

-The proof follows directly from the linearity of translation and is deferred to Appendix~\ref{ap:proof-translation}.
-Proposition~\ref{prop:translation} shows that translation preserves task geometry, including pairwise distances and class-centroid separations, while shifting the data relative to the origin-anchored prototype boundary.
-If the translation along $p_i-p_j$ exceeds the maximum within-class spread in that direction, all translated points fall on the same side of the hyperplane $\langle z,\, p_i-p_j\rangle = 0$, and a balanced binary task collapses to $50\%$ accuracy despite remaining trivially separable (Figure~\ref{fig:prototype-pitfalls}a).
-The failure thus comes from anchoring the readout to an origin with no task-level meaning, not from poor embeddings.
-Prototype accuracy can therefore vary independently of representation quality.
-We verify this empirically in Section~\ref{sec:experiments}, and Appendix~\ref{ap:lp-geometry} shows that link-prediction embeddings naturally induce the triggering geometry.
+When the translation along $p_i - p_j$ exceeds the maximum within-class spread in that direction, all points fall on the same side of the boundary and a balanced binary task collapses to $50\%$ accuracy despite remaining trivially separable (Figure~\ref{fig:prototype-pitfalls}a).
+Prototype accuracy is thus governed by the position of the data relative to the origin rather than by representation quality.
+We verify this on synthetic data in Section~\ref{sec:experiments}; Appendix~\ref{ap:lp-geometry} shows that link-prediction pre-training in GFMs naturally produces embeddings whose mean lies far from the origin, triggering the failure.